Yashicaflex A Series

 (Images courtesy of Tom Heckhaus)

 Early bodied Yashicaflex A-I on left with cable release shutter, later bodied version with press button shutter and cover plate on the shutter housing and finally, the transformation is complete.
 The steps seem to suggest that the release type is perhaps more a shutter development issue than a camera maker's choice but either way, the issue was probably cost, i.e. selecting the most basic option.
 It also had benefits for those that often preferred to use a cable release but I doubt that was a design priority.
+Note that the earliest type is shown with a screw-in ferrule for the cable release socket.
+This was sometimes lost.
+Towards the end of this design (after the new body had been introduced), the ferrule was replaced with a screw fastened plate similar to the second photo but with threaded hole for the cable release:

 Up to the end of 1950, the Rolleicord II series had a similar cable release arrangement with their Compur shutters.
 However, the centre lever combined both shutter tensioning and release.